xing0821/pd/tools/pd-ctl/README.md

 >> config show all                            // Display all config information
 >> config show namespace ts1                  // Display the config information of the namespace named ts1 {
-  "max-balance-leader-inflight": 4,
+  "leader-schedule-limit": 4,
-  "max-balance-region-inflight": 4,
+  "region-schedule-limit": 4,
-  "max-makeup-replica-inflight": 8,
-  "max-merge-region-inflight": 8,
+  "replica-schedule-limit": 8,
-  "max-default-schedule-inflight": 1,
   "max-replicas": 3,
 }
 >> config show replication                    // Display the config information of replication